abik11/todo-app-express/README.md

 # todo-app-server
 This is some kind of my playground to test and learn stuff connected to Node.js and **Express** which seem to be really cool technologies.
 By now you can find here:
 * **Express** - configuration of some routing with a little REST API, a template engine and static files with some basic error handling
-* **Passport** - authorization example made with Passport and express-session
+* **Passport** - authorization example made with Passport
 * **Mongoose** - example of how to connect and retrive data from MongoDB through Mongoose
 * **Handlebars** - example of templates and how to use them with Express and Bootstrap
 * **Multer** - little example of image uploading
 * **Cloudinary** - storing images on cloud storage
 * **Swiper** - small example of an image gallery made with Swiper

+The REST API in this project allows to list, add and delete users, which is quite handy while testing the registration mechanism.
+On production this User API should be authorized, here it is just for example.<br />
-Soon I will add here some REST API to manage *tasks to do* which will be used with two front end clients:
+Also it allows to list, add and delete *tasks to do* so it can be used with the following front end clients (that was actually the reason to create this project but it grew a little bit):
 * [Vue.js](https://github.com/abik11/todo-app-vue)
 * [React](https://github.com/abik11/todo-app-react) (this one is just starting slowly.....)